Floorp-Projects/Floorp/remote/doc/Building.md

 Full build mode
 ---------------

-The remote agent supports only Firefox, and is included when you build in the usual way:
+The Remote Agent is included when you build in the usual way:

 	% ./mach build